Online MHA Programs (2-4 Years of Professional Experience Required)

 Healthcare professionals who are seeking leadership roles in administration or to change their career path are fortunate to have numerous online MHA programs available to them.
 Below are five well-known and reputable schools that offer this type degree.
 All five require incoming MHA students to have at least two years of professional work experience.

-The University of Scranton was the first to gain full accreditation from the Commission on Accreditation of Healthcare Management Education (CAHME) for its online MHA program.
-This accreditation is considered the gold standard in the healthcare administration industry.
-The goal of this online MHA is to provide students with strong skills in communication, analysis and critical thinking, ethics, and leadership.
+This online MHA aims to provide students with strong skills in communication, analysis and critical thinking, ethics, and leadership.
 It requires students to complete a healthcare administration practicum towards the end of the curriculum, which includes 150 hours of fieldwork and counts for three credits.
 The core competencies that students can expect to study at the University of Scranton include ethics, financial management, health systems, law, operations, organization, and quality control.
-Students will take 12 credits of foundational courses in organization and administration, financial management, statistics and research methods, and services and systems.
-They also take 32 credits of core courses in human resources management and healthcare policy.
-A three-credit elective and the practicum round out the degree.
-Admission requirements include transfer credits, a satisfactory academic record, three letters of recommendation, a professional resume, a letter of intent, three years of supervisory experience in the healthcare field, and a background check.

 - Location: Scranton, Pennsylvania